Ex-No 10 communications chief apologises for ‘anger and hurt’ caused by party

 The Prime Minister’s former director of communications has apologised for the “anger and hurt” caused by a leaving party held in Downing Street the night before the Duke of Edinburgh’s funeral.

-But he said he could not comment further as the issue had been referred to senior official Sue Gray as part of her investigation.
+But he said he could not comment further as the issue has been referred to senior official Sue Gray as part of her investigation.

 The Telegraph reported that advisers and civil servants gathered after work for two separate events on April 16 2021.